Hidden Vale Wildlife Centre

 Operated in partnership with The University of Queensland, the Centre boasts state-of-the-art facilities that support a wide range of research, teaching and engagement opportunities.
 It also serves as a base for other conservation activities across the Hidden Vale property.

-If you are visiting the Centre, you are like to see university students and researchers moving about and working in the labs.
+When visiting the Centre, you are likely to see university students and researchers moving about and working in the labs.
 This is where they gain valuable experience with native wildlife and develop next-generation management and conservation techniques.